AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/Operations/Match phrase query.md

 ```
 /**
- * Search the table for rows where the value of Col_Text matches the whole phase "hangzhou shanghai" in order.
+ * Search the table for rows where the value of Col_Text matches the whole phrase "hangzhou shanghai" in order.
 Tablestore returns the number of rows that match the phrase and part of the matched rows in this query.
  * @param client
  */
 private static void matchPhraseQuery(SyncClient client) {